 According to the Illinois Department of Transportation, in 2018, 62% of all injury-related traffic collisions that happened in Illinois during the year occurred in urban areas, including state routes, interstate roads, and city streets and roads.
 In Cook County, which includes Chicago, there were 31,404 injury-causing auto crashes in 2018.

-Cook County, unsurprisingly, is where most auto accidents in Illinois occurred—by a significantly large margin of more than 50%.
+Cook County, unsurprisingly, is where most motor vehicle accidents in Illinois occurred—by a significantly large margin of more than 50%.
 Anyone who’s ever driven in or through Chicago can attest to the fact that the increased traffic alone in certain parts of Chicago leads to an increase of crashes.

 Causes of Most Chicago Auto Accidents